 It has been used for a long time and has a safe track record.
 The first ‘IVF baby’, Louise Brown, was born using natural IVF in 1978.
 Since then, the technology has advanced, and techniques refined in order to create safer and successful treatment.
-We use only the safest forms of IVF with the lowest drug regimes in order to prevent side effects such as Ovarian Hyperstimulation Syndrome (OHSS).
+We use only the safest forms of IVF with fewer drugs in order to reduce the risk of side effects such as Ovarian Hyperstimulation Syndrome (OHSS).

 It can help single women and same-sex couples.
 For single women or same-sex couples who wish to have a child, IVF can provide a great opportunity for helping them to become parents if IUI has not been successful.
 IVF with donor sperm can help potential patients achieve this goal.

 IVF can help to diagnose fertilisation problems.
 In some cases of unexplained infertility, there could be a problem with fertilisation.
 Cases such as these may not be diagnosed until fertilisation is attempted in the laboratory.
 Although this would be a disappointing outcome, it is useful to be able to uncover such problems so that solutions could be reached for future treatment with ICSI.

 Unused embryos can be donated to research or another couple.
 If you are lucky enough to have embryos to spare, these can be used to help other people and even save lives.
 With the permission of the biological parents, unused embryos can be donated for research purposes, or to another couple to enable them to have a child.